lalamove/challenge/mobile.md

 * ### Android Engineer
     - Project must compile in Android Studio and Gradle
-    - Support multi pane layout in tablet landscape orientation
+    - Support multi pane layout in tablet *landscape* (For simplicity use XML based fragments)

 ## Wireframe
 *For reference only, you can be creative with design and UI/UX features.*